-The Committee conducts an annual review of its own effectiveness as noted in the Corporate Governance Report under Code Principle L. This year's review was carried out and an action plan presented to the Committee in September 2022.
-The Committee concluded that it operated effectively and in accordance with its terms of reference.
+The Committee conducts an annual review of its own effectiveness as noted in the Corporate Governance Report under Code Principal L. The Committee concluded that it operated effectively and in accordance with its terms of reference.

-Roger Barlow Chair of Audit and Compliance Committee 12 January 2023
+Roger Barlow Chair of Audit and Compliance Committee 11 January 2024